Doug-Murphy/LethalCompanyMods/GuysNight.LethalCompanyMod.BalancedItems/README.md

 Balanced Items is a simple mod designed to give configurable, more realistic weights and values to all of the items in Lethal Company.
 This mod includes item adjustments for all scrap/loot items as well as equipment from the terminal.

+This mod also fixes the bug where the current carry weight is being displayed as 5% greater than actual.

 # Configuration

 This mod introduces a unique approach to configuration file creation.
 Unlike most mods that generate their config file